LennardRose/TrajectoryKalmanFilter/README.md

-### Kalman Filter to track and predict the Trajectory of a thrown Ball
+### Kalman Filter to track and predict the Trajectory of a thrown Ball.
+Part of the Reasoning and Decision Making under Uncertainty Portfolio.

 ![](Report/KalmanFilter/0001.png?raw=true)
 ![](Report/KalmanFilter/0002.png?raw=true)